Fundamentals of Lighting

 College Student – $200.00

 This 20-hour course provides participants with an introduction to the fundamentals of illumination.
 It gives a comprehensive overview of basic lighting principles, lamp and luminaire types, lighting calculations, and controls, as well as functional and aesthetic best practices in application.
 This course is ideal for architects, engineers, designers, contractors, sales reps, customer service reps, manufacturers, distributors, and students.
 Find an outline for each module below.
-Note there will be no class the weeks of Halloween and Thanksgiving.
+Instructors and dates may change.

 The IES FUNDAMENTALS OF LIGHTING ED-100 COURSE IS PASS/FAIL.